maartenpaauw/model-states-for-filament-docs/README.md

     ->multiple();
 ```

-When using the `StateSelectFilter` component, this plug-in will automatically list all states using their generated
+When utilizing the `StateSelectFilter` component, this plug-in will automatically list all states using their generated
 class name label.
-If you want to have a custom label, you can implement the `HasLabel` interface.
+If you desire a custom label, you can implement the `HasLabel` interface.

 Because the `StateSelectFilter` is based on the `SelectFilter` component, all the familiar `SelectFilter` modifiers can
-be used (e.g. `multiple()`).
+be used (e.g., `multiple()`).

 > [!TIP]
-> More information about select filters can be found on the official
+> For more information about select filters, refer to the official
 > Filament [documentation](https://filamentphp.com/docs/3.x/tables/filters/select).

 ### State Group

-The `StateGroup` will add the functionality to group table records based on their status.
+The `StateGroup` adds functionality to group table records based on their status.

 ![Model states for Filament - State Group](https://raw.githubusercontent.com/maartenpaauw/model-states-for-filament-docs/main/assets/images/model-states-for-filament-state-group.png "State Group")